 Uber & Ride share pick up is on the central road between taxi pick up and passenger pick up and drop off, either side of the Skywalk.
 Upon exiting the Terminal, cross two crossings to find it.
 View the location on a map.

-From Level 2, at the northern end of the Terminal, follow the Ride Booking signs down the ramp to the pick up area.
+From Level 2, at the southern end of the Terminal (towards the city), follow the Ride Booking signs down the ramp to the pick up area.
 View the location on a map.

 What does it cost?